Americans love Costco. The warehouse chain has more than 94 million card-carrying members.

 3. Go as a guest

 Costco allows members to bring up to two guests every time they visit a club.
-Only members can purchase items, but you could offer to pay back the member you accompany for anything you picked out.
+Only members can purchase items, but you could offer to pay back the member you accompany for anything you pick out.

 4. Use a Household Card